Constraining 3-3-1 Models at the LHC and Future Hadron Colliders: Introduction

 An important feature of these models is that the mass of the $Z^\prime$ gauge boson is determined by the energy scale at which the 3-3-1 symmetry breaks down to the 3-2-1.
 Furthermore, masses of the particles belonging to the 3-3-1 spectrum are also proportional to this energy scale.
 In other words, a bound on the $Z^\prime$ mass is seen as a limit on the entire 3-3-1 spectrum.
 For concreteness, we will focus our analysis on two popular models based on the 3-3-1 symmetry, namely 3-3-1 RHN and 3-3-1 LHN.
 As the symmetry suggests, the fermion content is arranged in triplets under $SU(3)_L$.
 In the 3-3-1RHN, the lepton triplet contains a right-handed neutrino, whereas the 3-3-1 LHN has a heavy neutral fermion.
 The key difference between these models is the presence of a viable dark matter candidate.
 In the latter, such heavy neutral fermion can reproduce the correct dark matter relic density and yield signals at direct detection experiments via interactions mediated by the $Z^\prime$ field.
 Therefore, a limit on the $Z^\prime$ boson translates into a constraint on possible dark matter signals.
 Lastly, 3-3-1 models have $W^\prime$ bosons, whose mass is also set by the energy scale of symmetry breaking, i.e., by the $Z^\prime$ mass.
 These new gauge boson can induce lepton flavor violation signals \cite{Lindner:2016bgg,Arcadi:2017xbo}, which again can be indirectly constrained by lower mass bounds on the $Z^\prime$ mass.
+We point out that 3-3-1 models naturally induce FCNC (flavor changing neutral currents) processes because one of the fermion generations transform differently under $SU(3)_L$.
+The FCNC processes stems from the $Z^\prime$ and scalar fields.
+It has been shown that scalars yield relatively smaller FCNC interactions \cite{Cogollo:2013mga,Machado:2016jzb,Queiroz:2016gif}.
+That said, the $B_d$ meson system in particular, can lead to strong constraints on the $Z^\prime$ mass depending on the parametrization used for the mixing matrices.
+Nevertheless, colliders offer an orthogonal and cleaner probe.
+Anyway, the discussion of FCNC in the context of 3-3-1 models is out of our scope.
+Therefore, limit ourselves to collider physics.